Dairy Industry Overview in Azerbaijan

 Milk Production and Dairy Cattle

-Azerbaijan boasts approximately 1.8 million heads of dairy cattle, which include cows and buffaloes.
+Azerbaijan boasts approximately 1.8 million heads of dairy cattle, including cows and buffaloes.
 This livestock base supports an annual milk production of around 2.2 million tonnes, reflecting the efficiency and dedication of Azerbaijani dairy farmers.
+However, the country has recorded a negative trend in cattle herd numbers, with a 2.2% decrease to 2.5 million head.

 Milk Processing